cchauve/AGO-pipeline/doc/manual.md

 The python code for creating and running the pipeline is in the directory `src`.

-Python scripts that are specific to some tool or some data format, used for example to create tool-specific inputs or reformat the results of a tool in order it is consistent with the pipeline data, are in the `scripts` directory.
+Python scripts that are specific to some tool or some data format, used for example to create tool-specific input files or reformat the result files of a tool in order that they are consistent with the pipeline data format, are in the `scripts` directory.

 The YAML code specific to run each tool is in the directory `parameters`.